US

 Social media

-Today, most people lead their second, virtual, life on Facebook, Instagram, or Twitter.
+Today, most people lead their second virtual life on Facebook, Instagram, or Twitter.
 They exchange information on products and services, share their experience of buying something from various outlets, disseminate news on key events, and much more.
-Neglecting this communication venue with the marketing opportunities it has in store will hamstring your effort and put you at disadvantage with more agile and far-sighted rivals.
-So social media integration option is what you should definitely look for, selecting a CRM for your company.
+Neglecting this communication venue with the marketing opportunities it has in store will hamstring your effort and put you at a disadvantage with more agile and far-sighted rivals.
+So social media integration option is what you should definitely look for when selecting a CRM for your company.

 Mobile system

-Another hit with the people of the 21st century is a smartphone.
+Another hit with the people of the 21st century is the smartphone.
 Their portability and round-the-clock availability allow companies to stay constantly in touch with customers, getting their notifications and responding to their inquiries.
-Mobile CRMs in the guise of apps enable your staff to manage projects and customer relationships promptly, which is what your clients expect in the fast-tempo world of today.
+Mobile CRMs, in the guise of apps, enable your staff to manage projects and customer relationships promptly, which is what your clients expect in the fast-tempo world of today.

 Sales module